skitzoid/Box2D-MT/README.md

 Box2D-MT avoids this overhead by evaluating TOI eligibility when the contact is created, and partitioning the contact list so that TOI eligible contacts come before ineligible contacts.
-Then SolveTOI only iterates over eligible contacts.
-This shifts the cost into functions that are called infrequently;
-b2Fixture::SetSensor, b2Fixture::SetThickWall, and b2Body::SetBullet must
-traverse the body's contacts to reevaluate TOI eligibility.
+This shifts the cost into functions that are called infrequently; b2Fixture::SetSensor, b2Fixture::SetThickWall, and b2Body::SetBullet must traverse the body's contacts to reevaluate TOI eligibility.

 ## Thread Error Detection